pesterhazy/cljs-spa-example/README.md

 - Use router5

   The [router5](https://github.com/router5/router5) is a data-centric and framework-agnostic router.
 It supports registering on-activate and on-deactivate hooks to trigger side-effects.
 A common use case is to load data when you enter a page, or to clean up resources when you leave a page.

+## Code conventions

+- The `-ui` suffix for function is used to indicate that the function is a Reagent component and should be used in `[square-brackets]`.

+- Every subpage of the app lives in a separate namesapce in the `cljs-spa.page` hierarchy.
+It exposes a `page-ui` entry point, as well as optional `on-activate` and `on-deactivate` hooks.

+- A page is in one of three states: `:loading`, `:loaded` or `:failed`.
+The page-state-ui wrapper shows a spinner while loading, and a sad smiley when the on-activate promise failed.

+## Links

+This repository is inspired by Richard Feldman's [elm-spa-example](https://github.com/rtfeldman/elm-spa-example/).

+Don't forget to check out [Figwheel Main](https://figwheel.org/).

 ## License